Oliver Turnbull: International career

 He was a late debutant for Scotland, wearing the dark blue shirt for the first time at the age of 32.

 Turnbull played for the Barbarians three times in 1951.

 Outside of rugby

 Turnbull had a year with the King's Own Scottish Borderers.

-He worked in foresty and farming.
+He worked in forestry and farming.
 His father owned a sawmill business in Kelso.
 Turnbull had his farm at Hiltonshill Farm, St. Boswells.